Rakesh-Mourya-G/xen-orchestra/docs/updater.md

 ?
 Email: myemail@example.net
 ?
 Password: *****

-ℹ Your Xen Orchestra Appliance has been succesfully registered
+ℹ Your CloudVisor Appliance has been succesfully registered
 ```

 #### Check for new versions